Jarita Holbrook: Career

 Holbrook has also written, produced, and starred in the films Black Suns: An Astrophysics Adventure (2017), SKA ≥ Karoo Radio Telescope (2016), and Hubble's Diverse Universe (2009).
-They are the co-creator of several educational YouTube series including Inside-A-Scientist's-Suitcase, Astronomy in Cape Town, and Science Tourist.
+She is the co-creator of several educational YouTube series including Inside-A-Scientist's-Suitcase, Astronomy in Cape Town, and Science Tourist.

 Holbrook advocates for women and ethnic minorities in Astronomy and Science.

-They were elected a Legacy Fellow of the American Astronomical Society in 2020.
+She was elected a Legacy Fellow of the American Astronomical Society in 2020.

 Personal life

-Holbrook married their former classmate and fellow astrophysicist Dr. Romeel Davé.
+Holbrook married her former classmate and fellow astrophysicist Dr. Romeel Davé.
 They have two children.